Melechtna/Proton-with-Wayland/README.md

 # Warnings

 These builds are technically worse than alpha, and they are customized, do not report any issues to Wine, or TKG.
-Some issues my be unresolvable, and there will be a few oddities here and there.
+Some issues may be unresolvable, and there will be a few oddities here and there.